 So, if the Brinkley clan wants to be part of this vital conversation about mental health issues, proving that it can affect anyone, then let’s hear what they have to say.
 Their stories and courage to talk frankly about their struggles will only help build healthy awareness of the cause and showcase the importance of loving support.

-Photography by Ben Watts; All clothing and accessories, Alexa’s, Jack’s and Sailor’s own; Hair for Alexa: Niko Lopez using Oribe Hair Care; Makeup and styling for Alexa: Caitlin Monahan using Kevyn Aucoin; Hair for Sailor and Jack: Andrew Chen
+Photography by: Photography by Ben Watts; All clothing and accessories, Alexa’s, Jack’s and Sailor’s own; Hair for Alexa: Niko Lopez using Oribe Hair Care; Makeup and styling for Alexa: Caitlin Monahan using Kevyn Aucoin; Hair for Sailor and Jack: Andrew Chen

 at Kramer + Kramer; Makeup for Sailor and Jack: Jodie Boland at The Wall Group